jeremywood-ai/OpenCV/README.md

 - haarcascade_eye.xml                   : detect eye features
 - haarcascade_frontalface_default.xml   : detect full face features
 - haarcascade_smile.xml                 : detect a smile on a person

+**Using Spyder 3.2.3 and Anaconda Navigator**

+First project to explore simple facial recognition through the use of *Haar Features.*

+This library is self-contained through the [OpenCV project](https://opencv.org) using its 4.1.2 packages. *(As of Dec.
+23, 2019, OpenCV released 4.2.0)* I plan to update my computer vision detection project to OpenCV 4.2.0 in the next few iterations.

+## OpenCV 4.1.2 in Spyder framework or Microsoft Visual Code

+Overall, the opporunity presented more complex in the establishing the environment in *Anaconda.* The dependencies I highlighted briefly in my blog [jeremywood.ai](https://jeremywood.ai/python-environment-assembly-for-opencv/).
+My initial run of my *python* code testing better inside *Visual Code 14.0.* I have since adjusted the computer vision detection lines to better accommodate a new *pyhton* environment that I have exported into [OpenCV_v3.txt](https://github.com/jeremywood-ai/computer-vision.github.io/blob/master/openCV_v3.1.txt) for others to reveiw.
+There are addition packages I have added for coding amenities and platform versatility I was able to refined it better to my workflow in *Spyder*.

 ## A Note on the Python Environment for openCV project 1.0